PD Dr. Dagmar Stöferle

 Summer Semester 2014

-Dagmar Stöferle is Assistant Professor at the Institut für Romanische Philologie at LMU Munich.
-After studying French and German Literature in Constance, Rennes, Berlin she received her Ph.D. in 2008 from the Humboldt University Berlin with a doctoral thesis in French Literature, which focused on apocalyptic and autobiographical writing in the work of Agrippa d’Aubigné (1552-1630).
+Dagmar Stöferle is an Assistant Professor at the Institute of Romance Philology at LMU Munich.
+After studying French and German literature in Constance, Rennes, Berlin she received her Ph.D. in 2008 from the Humboldt University Berlin with a doctoral thesis in French Literature, which focused on apocalyptic and autobiographical writing in the work of Agrippa d’Aubigné (1552-1630).
 She worked from 2008 to 2010 as a postdoctoral researcher at the Flaubert Centre Munich.

-Her research as junior researcher in residence at the CAS is part of her habilitation project "Marriage as a Fiction of Nation", based on the hypothesis, that Goethes’s Hermann und Dorothea, Manzoni’s I Promessi Sposi, and Hugo’s Notre-Dame de Paris represent a specific variation of the so-called marriage-novel.
+Her research as a Junior Researcher in Residence at CAS is part of her habilitation project "Marriage as a Fiction of Nation", based on the hypothesis, that Goethes's Hermann und Dorothea, Manzoni’s I Promessi Sposi, and Hugo's Notre-Dame de Paris represent a specific variation of the so-called marriage-novel.
 A judicial reading of the texts will try to give an answer on the question: Who is married (or not) by whom for which purposes?
 The monograph thus analyses the function of marriage since its secularization around 1800 as well as the function of a literature which creates fictional unions of man and woman.

 - International Workshop – "Dispositiv Ehe.
 Zwischen Nation, Religion und Fiktion"

 (Summer Semester 2014)